jlhawn/dockramp/README.md

-    A raw argument is a sequence of one or more characters that are not already specified above meaning no hash (`#`), single (`'`) or double (`"`) quote character, any whitespace character, and backslash `\`.
-However, any of these characters may be escaped by a backslash character.
+    A raw argument is a sequence of one or more characters that are not already specified above meaning no hash (`#`), single (`'`) or double (`"`) quote character, `<` (used by heredocs), and any whitespace character.
+However, any of these characters may be escaped by a backslash `\` character.
     Escaped sequences are replaced with the escaped character, except for escaped newlines which are replaced with nothing.

   Quoted tokens that are not separated by whitespace are joined into a single argument value.
 For example, `hel"lo wo"'rld!'` is evaluated into a single